Lindt8/PHITS-Tools/paper.md

-`PHITS Tools` and `DCHAIN Tools` serve as an interface between the plaintext (and binary) outputs of the PHITS and DCHAIN codes and Python&mdash;greatly expediting further programmatic analyses, comparisons, and visualization in Python&mdash;and provide some extra analysis tools.
+`PHITS Tools` and `DCHAIN Tools` serve as an interface between the plaintext (and binary) outputs of the PHITS and DCHAIN codes and Python&mdash;greatly expediting further programmatic analyses, comparisons, and visualization&mdash;and provide some extra analysis tools.
 The outputs of the PHITS code are, aside from the special binary "dump" files, plaintext files formatted for processing by a custom visualization code (generating Encapsulated PostScript files) shipped with and automatically ran by PHITS, and those of the DCHAIN